stograde/stograde/docs/GETTING_STARTED.md

 ```

 Once you have selected a class, it will download the specs and start to clone the student repos.

-When the toolkit is done cloning the repos, it will output a chart showing who has turned in at least something for each assignment.

 ## Common Pitfalls